fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Aircraft.md

 The `Aircraft Registration` is *a unique, alphanumeric string that identifies a civil aircraft and consists of the Aircraft Nationality or Common Mark and an additional alphanumeric string assigned by the state of registry or common mark registering authority.*

-The `Aircraft Registration` is commonly called tail number, and is visible on the airframe.
+The `Aircraft Registration` is commonly called tail number and is visible on the airframe.

 Examples: